mcruz206/LearnAI-Bootcamp/lab03.3-deploy_to_remote_environment/README.md

 - [ ] [Open this Reference and create an Ubuntu Data Science Virtual Machine](https://docs.microsoft.com/en-us/azure/machine-learning/data-science-virtual-machine/dsvm-ubuntu-intro)

     - [ ] Choose a size of *Standard D4s v3 (4 vcpus, 16 GB memory)*
-    - [ ] Use an SSH password, not a Keygen.
+    - [ ] Use a password, not a SSH Key
     - [ ] Start the VM and connect to it using ssh.
 If you use some version of bash, the command is: `ssh *nameyoupicked*@*ipaddressofvm*`
     - [ ] Check to ensure Docker is functional on your Linux DSVM with the following command: